 He is one of the founders of ZZZINC, a consultancy working in innovation for cultural organizations based in Barcelona.
 He has curated multiple symposiums and exhibitions on new media art, science and design.
 These include “Machines and Souls” (2008, Reina Sofia Museum), “Arcadia” and “Habitar” (2009, 210 Laboral Centro de Arte), “Invisible Fields” (2011, Arts Santa Monica, with Honor Harger), “Playtime: Game Mythologies” (2012, Maison d’Ailleurs) or the upcoming “Big Bang Data” (2014, CCCB).

-Her projects always seek the interaction of the public, which she places at the centre of her work, introducing new and unexpected forms of experience in transmedia environments.
+Her projects always seek the interaction of the public, whom she places at the centre of her work, introducing new and unexpected forms of experience in transmedia environments.

-In 2006, together with Mona Kim (Paris), Todd Palmer (Chicago), and Simon Taylor (London), she founded Program Collective, a multi-disciplinary studio and think tank that operates internationally in the field of architecture, art, design, publishing and cultural analysis.
+In 2006 she founded Program Collective with Mona Kim (Paris), Todd Palmer (Chicago), and Simon Taylor (London), a multidisciplinary studio operating internationally in the fields of architecture, art, design, publishing and cultural analysis.